 Immaterial Facts: Freud's Discovery of Psychic Reality and Klein's Development of His WorkRoutledge #ad - First published in 1999.
 Routledge is an imprint of Taylor & Francis, an informa company.

-Psychoanalytic Theory and Cultural Competence in PsychotherapyAmerican Psychological Association #ad - Psychoanalytic Theory and Cultural Competence in Psychotherapy #ad - This approachable volume responds to that pressing need.
+Psychoanalytic Theory and Cultural Competence in PsychotherapyAmerican Psychological Association #ad - This approachable volume responds to that pressing need.
 While psychoanalytic scholars often address specific aspects of diversity such as gender, sexual orientation, immigration, religion, and social class, race, the literature lacks a set of core principles to inform and support culturally competent practice.

 Practicing Psychodynamic Therapy: A CasebookThe Guilford Press #ad - Commentary from summers and Barber on every case highlights important points and key clinical dilemmas.
 Barber.
 This volume presents 12 highly instructive case studies grounded in the evidence-based psychodynamic therapy model developed by Richard F. Bringing clinical concepts vividly to life, treatment planning, and the entire course of therapy, each case describes the patient's history and presenting problems and takes the reader through psychodynamic formulation, including the challenges of termination.